RemoteAuthProvider instead.

 Callback Phase

 After user authorization, the provider redirects back to the proxy’s fixed callback URL.
-The proxy:- Exchanges the authorization code for tokens with the provider
+The proxy:- Verifies the consent binding cookie matches the transaction (rejecting requests from a different browser)

 - Stores these tokens temporarily